icpc-scu-community/board-link-generator/README.md

 trainees file must contain two columns with names (first row) and handles (second row) for each trainee using csv format.

 ### Optional parameters
-If you want to automate the process even further, you can add two keys inside .env file
+If you want to automate the process even further, you can add three keys inside .env file

+you should run this order to automate the process
+- `pip install python-dotenv`

 - `jsonbin_api_key` to upload the json data.
-- `rebrandly_api_key` and `rebrandly_workspace_id` to shorten the final link.
+- `rebrandly_api_key` and `rebrandly_workspace_id` to shorten the final link with your custom slashtag.

 You can get your jsonbin api key from [here](https://jsonbin.io/api-keys). <br>
 You can get your rebrandly api key from [here](https://app.rebrandly.com/account/api-keys) and click generate token. <br>